chiragmadaan/stockresearch/README.md

 ### Quick Screen (for narrowing a watchlist before full deep-dive)

 ```
-I'm screening these tickers for hidden gem potential.
+I'm screening these tickers for investment potential.
 For each one,
-do a quick pass on ONLY these three sections from my framework:
+do a quick pass on ONLY these steps from my framework:
-- Section 1A (What does the company do?)
+- Step 1 (Archetype Classification — which archetype fits?)
-- Section 3C (The Hidden Gem Test)
+- Section 2A (What does the company do?)
-- Section 4A (Relative Valuation — use the multiples I provide)
+- Section 5A (Relative Valuation — use the multiples I provide)

-Tickers and current forward P/E ratios:
+Tickers and current data:
-[TICKER1]: P/E [X], P/S [X]
+[TICKER1]: P/E [X], P/S [X], # analysts [X]
-[TICKER2]: P/E [X], P/S [X]
+[TICKER2]: P/E [X], P/S [X], # analysts [X]
 ...

-Rank them by hidden gem potential and tell me which 2-3 deserve
+For each ticker, state the archetype, a one-line thesis, and
-a full deep-dive with the complete framework.
+whether it deserves a full deep-dive.
+Rank them.
 ```

 ### Earnings Call Analysis (just upload the transcript)